Gen-AI ROI in a Box

 Executive Summary

 The problem isn't model quality—models are commodities now.
-Berkeley's December 2025 study reveals the structural gap: 68% of deployed agents execute ten or fewer steps before requiring human intervention.
-74% depend on human evaluation to function.
+The Measuring Agents in Production study (arXiv, Dec 2025; survey of 306 practitioners + 20 in-depth case studies) reveals the structural gap: 74% depend on human evaluation to function.
 No production team applies standard reliability metrics like five 9s to their agent deployments.
 The industry has built impressive demos but not operational systems.

 Gen-AI ROI in a Box is the operational system.
 Four components, wired together so they compound: enterprise context that LLMs can reason over, deployments that evolve at runtime (not freeze after ship), situation analysis that lets agents figure out what to do (not follow scripts), and closed-loop copilots that turn those decisions into verified business outcomes.